sylvia43/JourneyOfFear/README.md

 Journey of Fear
 ===============

-All the source code and assets for Journey of Fear.
-It's kinda a mess but it's all here.
+All the source code and assets for the Java game Journey of Fear.

-Our releases will be out of date and in developer mode, sorry.

-Preliminary multiplayer will be coming out soon (hopefully).
-We still have a significant amount of kinks to work out (you try writing a server in Java) but we're getting there!

 Resources: